 In support of this particular type of “together time” Paul Byerly (of The Generous Husband ministry) says:

 “Taking a walk together is a great way to nurture your marriage.
 Walking hand in hand is romantic and provides non-sexual touch.
 You have time for good conversation, and many men find it easier to talk when they’re moving and not getting constant eye contact.
 Why not start doing an evening walk as often as you can?
 Try tapping into the power of ritual by doing your walk the same time each day, such as after dinner or just before dark.”

-Here’s an additional idea that my husband and I have done together.
-It includes taking a different type of walk around the neighborhood:
+Below is a link to an additional idea that my husband and I have done together.
+It includes taking a different type of walk around the neighborhood.

 The most important part in all of this is that we spend this time together with our spouse.
 Walking, prayer walking together, and spending the time together in these ways are great ways to casually connect.